Bug #2009

 Well, Doomsday shows the modes that the operating systems tells are available.
 I assume you're using Windows, so I would guess the video driver and monitor settings don't completely match up with each other.

-#13 Updated by skyjake almost 8 years ago
+#13 Updated by skyjake over 8 years ago